asonnino/hotstuff/README.md

 [![rustc](https://img.shields.io/badge/rustc-1.48+-blue?style=flat-square&logo=rust)](https://www.rust-lang.org)
 [![license](https://img.shields.io/badge/license-Apache-blue.svg?style=flat-square)](LICENSE)

-This repo provides a minimal implementation of the 2-chain variant of the HotStuff consensus protocol.
+This repo provides a minimal implementation of the [HotStuff consensus protocol](https://arxiv.org/abs/1803.05069).
 The codebase has been designed to be small, efficient, and easy to benchmark and modify.
 It has not been designed to run in production but uses real cryptography ([dalek](https://doc.dalek.rs/ed25519_dalek)), networking ([tokio](https://docs.rs/tokio)), and storage ([rocksdb](https://docs.rs/rocksdb)).

 ## Quick Start
 HotStuff is written in Rust, but all benchmarking scripts are written in Python and run with [Fabric](http://www.fabfile.org/).